PoornakumarRasiraju/OmniAI-Utils/README.md

 # OmniAI-Utils
 `OmniAI-Utils` is a library offering advanced AI and general utility functions.
-It provides robust, efficient, and AI-driven helper functions such as data manipulation, performance optimization, and AI-enhanced automation.
+It provides robust, efficient, and AI-driven task automation functions such as data manipulation, performance, and AI-enhanced workflow optimization.

 ## Features